 Organized Wallet Connection Flow:

-– Clarified Phase 1 design: Wallet connection only during signup/login.
+– Clarified Phase 1 design: Wallet connection only during sign-up/login.

 – $150+ → Basic, $800+ → Enterprise.